Battery nomenclature: IEC battery nomenclature

 Three different technical committees of IEC make standards on batteries: TC21 (lead-acid), SC21 (other secondary) and TC35 (primary).
 Each group has published standards relating to the nomenclature of batteries - IEC 60095 for lead-acid starter batteries, IEC 61951-1 and 61951-2 for Ni-Cd and Ni-MH batteries, IEC 61960 for Li-ion, and IEC 60086-1 for primary batteries.

 Primary batteries

 Battery numbering

 Examples of the IEC nomenclature are batteries coded R20, 4R25X, 4LR25-2, 6F22, 6P222/162, CR17345 and LR2616J.
 The letters and numbers in the code indicate the number of cells, cell chemistry, shape, dimensions, the number of parallel paths in the assembled battery and any modifying letters deemed necessary.
 A multi-section battery (two or more voltages from the same package) will have a multi-section designation.

-Prior to October 1990, round cells were designated with a sequential numeric size code ranging from R06 through to R70, for example R20 is the size of a "D" cell or ANSI"13" size.
-After October 1990, round cells are systematically identified with a number derived from their diameter and height.
+Prior to October 1990, round cells were designated with a sequential numeric size code ranging from R06 through to R70; for example, R20 is the size of a "D" cell or ANSI"13" size.
+After October 1990, round cells became systematically identified with a number derived from their diameter and height.
 Primary cells larger than 100 mm in diameter or height are designated with an oblique "/" between diameter and height.